codeoncanvas/Cinder-CEF/osx_notes.md

 ## Adding CEF to a new Project

-Besides adding the block src files and linking the necessary framework and library (TinderBox coming soon!) - there are two additional manual steps needed to get CEF running on OS X
+Besides adding the block src files and linking the necessary framework and library (TinderBox coming soon!) - there is an additional manual step needed to get CEF running on macOS

 1. In the project settings go to Build Phases.
 There we need another `Run Script` build phase.
 Press the `+` then `New Run Script Phase`.
 In there goes: